-To build zfp using Visual Studio on Windows, start an MSBuild shell and type:
+To build zfp using Visual Studio on Windows, start a DOS shell, cd to the top-level zfp directory, and type:

 '''

 mkdir build

 cd build

 cmake ..

-msbuild /p:Configuration=Release zfp.sln

-msbuild /p:Configuration=Debug zfp.sln
+cmake --build . --config Release

 '''

-This builds zfp in both debug and release mode.
+This builds zfp in release mode.
+Replace 'Release' with 'Debug' to build zfp in debug mode.
 See the instructions for Linux on how to change the cmake line to also build the example programs.